 Our goal is to provide you with a broad spectrum of experiences.
-Yes, you’ll get a solid foundation of basic skills.
-But our program gives you unique flexibility.
-It lets you explore options you choose—not those established by us.
+You’ll get a solid foundation of basic skills, but our program also gives you unique flexibility.
+It lets you explore options you choose – not those established by us.
 You can even change your schedule throughout the year to meet your objectives.

 - Hildreth Teaching Medical Service (three months) – This service offers an incredible spectrum of patient problems and excellent autonomy, with a strong team focus.
-You will be working closely with a third-year medical student, upper year medical resident, chief resident and full-time faculty member.
+You will be working with medical students, upper year medical resident, chief resident and full-time faculty member.

-- Emergency Department (one month) – Train in one of the busiest Emergency Departments in Pennsylvania; in addition to experiencing the excitement of acute evaluation and triage, core teaching days allow important didactics and case-based learning.
+- Emergency Department (one month) – Train in the busiest Emergency Department in Pennsylvania; in addition to experiencing the excitement of acute evaluation and triage, core teaching days allow important didactics and case-based learning.

 - Intensive Care (one month) - Acquire critical skills in the evaluation and management of acutely ill patients from superb on-site intensivists.

 - Night Float - Learn to quickly assess acuity of illness; work with hospitalists, ICU nurses, and respiratory therapists on the rapid response team.